j-gardner/arconix-testimonials/readme.txt

 == Changelog ==

+= 1.4.1 =
+* Updated the admin css files with some minor changes.

 = 1.4 =
 * Updated the CMB library to its latest version.
 * Optimized the code with respect to WordPress Coding Standards.